Treefeather/CSCI-232-Lab-2/README.md

 # CSCI-232-Lab-2
 CSCI Lab 2 repository

-What we need to do
+What we need to do:

-Create a Hashtable that is an array of Trees:
+1) Create a Hashtable that is an array of Trees:

 Hash function: H(x) = x%arraySize

 arraySize must be an input parameter

+2) create operation and main classes for methods and use.

 Insert Method: Set method to create a tree when array index is null, and set root as your input data; when not null (there is already a tree) call an insert method for binary search tree.
 Set if statement “if input == node.getValue and delete flag not true, break out of method” (so we don’t add duplicates); else flip flag to false(to reinsert value if previously deleted).